WKYX-FM

 WKYX-FM (94.3 MHz) is a radio station broadcasting a news/talk format.
-WBMP (570 AM) is a radio station broadcasting an urban contemporary format.
-WBMP is licensed to Paducah, Kentucky, United States, and WKYX-FM is licensed to serve Golconda, Illinois.
+WKYX-FM is licensed to serve Golconda, Illinois.
 WKYX-FM's programming is also heard on WNGO (1320 AM) in Mayfield, Kentucky.
 The stations are owned by Bristol Broadcasting Company, Inc. and feature programming from Fox News Radio, Premiere Networks, Salem Radio Network, and Westwood One.